magic-research/Dataset_Quantization/README.md

 python embed.py --index 5 --nums 10000
 ```

-Then, you can merge the embeddings with the following command.
+Then, you can merge the embeddings with the following command:

 ```bash
 python alpaca_embed.py --merge